Jethro-magaji/gemini-chatbot/README.md

-# 🤖 Gemini AI Chatbot with Next.js
+# 🤖 AI Document Chatbot Using Gemini API & Next.js

 A modern, intelligent chatbot built with Next.js 13+, Google's Gemini AI, and TypeScript.
 Features document processing capabilities and a sleek, responsive interface.